Scientific Name: Ranavirus sp. and Batrachochytruim dendrobatidis

 What Are They?

-Ranaviruses and amphibian chytrid fungus are diseases that infect amphibians, and are responsible for large-scale die-offs of multiple species in the Pacific Northwest.
+Ranaviruses and amphibian chytrid fungus (caused by Batrachochytruim dendrobatidis) are diseases that infect amphibians and are responsible for large-scale deaths of multiple species in the Pacific Northwest.

 Are They Here Yet?

 Yes.
-Certain amphibian ranaviruses are present across Washington, and amphibian chytrid fungus is present in amphibian populations in Washington.
+Certain ranaviruses are present across Washington, and amphibian chytrid fungus is present in some Washington amphibian populations.

 Why Should I Care?

-While neither of these two diseases are known to be transmittable to warm-blooded animals (including humans and other mammals), they pose a significant risk to the state’s amphibians.
-Amphibian chytrid fungus is capable of infecting most species of amphibians.
-Certain types of ranaviruses have the potential to kill upwards of 90 percent of a population of amphibians.
-Several species of concern are thus threatened by both ranaviruses and amphibian chytrid fungus, which have the potential to rapidly wipe them out.
+While neither of these two diseases are known to infect warm-blooded animals (including humans and other mammals), they pose a significant risk to the state’s amphibians.
+Amphibian chytrid fungus can infect most species of amphibians.
+Certain types of ranaviruses can kill upwards of 90 percent of an amphibian population.
+Therefore, several amphibian species of concern are threatened by both ranaviruses and amphibian chytrid fungus.
+Infection could lead to extinction.

 How Can We Stop Them?